vxcall/vxcall/README.md

 <div class="whoami">

-Working as web engineer which being responsible of frontend, backend and IoT development 🚀
+Working as web engineer which being responsible for frontend, backend and IoT development 🚀

 That being said, playing with low level materials at midnight is what I'm into most 🔥